Riminder/docs-api/hr-json/profile-objects/skill-object.md

 # Skill
-This object contains extracted date
+This object represents a skill.

 ## The Skill Object